 Editorial Board Structure

 The Conference Editorial Board (CEB) is organized into a three-layer hierarchy.
 The Editor-in-Chief oversees the entire Board.
-There are currently 15 Editors, each of whom handles a distinct set of submitted papers.
+There are approximately 15 Editors, each of whom handles a distinct set of submitted papers.
 The keywords for ICRA are partitioned into groups, each of which is the responsibility of exactly one Editor.
 When a paper is submitted to ICRA (via PaperPlaza), the author's choice of first keyword determines the Editor to which the paper is initially assigned.
 The paper will be assigned by the Editor to an AE based on the keyword choices of the paper and AEs.
 Occasionally papers are re-assigned to another Editor and/or AE to avoid conflict of interest and improve workload balance.

 The review process for ICRA is managed using the PaperPlaza system.
 PaperPlaza provides a wide variety of tools to help AEs manage the review process.
 Reviewer assignments, review entry, AE reporting, and final decisions are all managed using PaperPlaza.

 It may be useful to spend a few minutes looking over the help pages, and in particular the Associate Editor's FAQ at the PaperPlaza site (click on Help).

 Standard Review Process